eryxcoop/acvm-backend-plonky2/README.md

 # acvm-backend-plonky2
 This is an open source backend for the ACIR standard as implemented in the Noir programming languaje, written in Rust.

-For now, untill the corresponding PRs are made in the Plonky2 and the Noir repositories, you have to clone this repositories inside the project root.
+For now, until the corresponding PRs are made in the Plonky2 and the Noir repositories, you have to clone this repositories inside the project root.
 * https://github.com/brweisz/noir
 * https://github.com/brweisz/plonky2